 Lowering the risk of cardiovascular disease

-Evidence suggests that a Mediterranean diet may reduce the risk of cardiovascular disease.
-A study that featured in The New England Journal of Medicine compared two Mediterranean diets with a control diet for almost 5 years.
+Evidence suggests that a Mediterranean diet may reduce the risk of cardiovascular events in those with cardiovascular disease.
+One study compared two Mediterranean diets with a control diet for almost 5 years.

-More studies are necessary to determine whether lifestyle factors, such as more physical activity and extended social support systems, are partly responsible for the lower incidence of heart disease in Mediterranean countries than in the United States.
+More studies are needed to determine whether lifestyle factors — such as physical activity and extended social support systems — are partly responsible for the lower incidence of heart disease in Mediterranean countries compared with the United States.

 Improving sleep quality